raghav3615/raghav3615/README.md

 # 💫 About Me:
 - 🔭 I’m currently working on **NextJs.**

-- 🌱 I’m currently learning **DevOps Technologies**
+- 🌱 I’m currently learning **DevOps Technologies, DSA**

-- ☁️ I've a keen interest in Web3.
+- ☁️ I've a keen interest in Web3, AI&ML.

 - 💬 Ask me about **ReactJs, NextJs and NodeJs**